 This is the moment when you realize you want a pet.

-Chelsea and I have partnered with Overstock.com on their “Clear the Shelters” campaign, and I'll confess that we've been inclined to adopt every animal in sight.
-We headed to a shelter downtown last week and were amazed at all the animals looking for a home.
+I'll confess that Chelsea and I make frequent trips to the shelter and have been inclined to adopt every animal in sight.
+We headed to a shelter downtown last week, in fact, and were amazed at all the animals looking for a home.

 SO MANY ANIMALS.